openx/mobile-mock-server/README.md

 python3 manage.py migrate
 ```

-After this you can run the mock-server:
+After this you can run the mock-server with predefined self-signed sertificates:

-`python3 manage.py runserver_plus --cert-file example.crt`
+**Android**: `manage.py runserver_plus 0.0.0.0:8000 --cert-file emulator.crt`

-where example.crt is your generated certificate for your IP address or host.
-By default the server runs on the `8000`
+**iOS**: `python3 manage.py runserver_plus 10.0.2.2:8000 --cert-file emulator.crt`

-port.
+## Generating of certificate

-Good one-liner:
+If you want to generate own certificate here is a good one-liner:

 ```
 openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes \